PageBot/PageBot/README.md

 ## What is PageBot?

-As short description PageBot is a scripted page layout program, available as Python library inside <a href="http:/drawbot.com">@DrawBotApp</a> and as a collection of stand-alone desktop applications that can be created from it.
+PageBot is a scripted page layout program, available as Python library inside <a href="http:/drawbot.com">DrawBotApp</a> and as a collection of stand-alone desktop applications that can be created from it.
-PageBot is an initiative of <a href="http:/typenetwork.com">Type Network</a> to create a system for scriptable applications generating high quality typographic documents.
+PageBot is an initiative of [](https:/typenetwork.com)Type Network to create a system for scriptable applications generating high quality typographic documents.

 ## Current status

 Although released as Open Source under MIT license, PageBot is still in testing alpha phase.
 More examples need to be created to fully test all functions.
 For further development the contribution of others is highly appreciated.

 Known bugs and missing functions are: